theoutlander/testerbot-public/README.md

 During development, there isn't enough time to write tests, so our only option is manual testing!
 We don't need a reminder of how inefficient, time-consuming, error-prone and boring that can get!
 When we get around to writing test-automations, we spend a lot of time writing tests from scratch.
 However, most of the test-cases for testing web-applications can be automated and reused.

-We created *Testerbot* to automatically test web-applications during the development process.
-This is a work-in-progress and we would like your help by contributing to this project either via code, testing or feedback.
+We created *Testerbot* to automatically test web-applications during the development process via [Puppeteer](https://github.com/GoogleChrome/puppeteer/) which talks to [Google Chrome Headless Browser](https://developers.google.com/web/updates/2017/04/headless-chrome).

+The basic framework is ready and we have implemented a few test-cases, but we need help in adding more reusable test-cases.

 Note: I started this project several months ago and built a SaaS product, but realized that an open-source test automation package is will help catch issues quickly during development.
 I recently stumbled upon https://frontendchecklist.io/ and created github issues to automate as many of those tests as possible into *Testerbot*.